Seth Godin is one of the most well-respected and prolific marketing minds alive today.

 Of course I have a brand.
 Anybody who has interacted with the marketplace is going to have a brand.
 Their brand might be generic.
 Their brand might be boring.
 But they have a brand.
 What I did as an entrepreneur is different than what I do as a freelancer.
 This distinction is probably the most important thing your listeners will get out of this conversation.

 The Difference Between a Freelancer and an Entrepreneur

 Seth Godin: Freelancers get paid when they work.
 Freelancers can't scale because they are doing the work.
 Entrepreneurs make money when they sleep.
 Entrepreneurs build a business to sell — like Larry Ellison.
 Go down the list.
 If you've gone out and raised money, you are an entrepreneur because your investors want you to give them the money back, and the only way that's going to happen is if you build it bigger than yourself.

-When you’re an entrepreneur, your job is to hire people to do every job you can imagine.
+When learn how to think like an entrepreneur, your job is to hire people to do every job you can imagine.
 You should do nothing other than figure out what to do next.
-If you’re a freelancer, you should embrace the fact that the work is the point and you can’t scale your way out of that because that’s what people are hiring you for, is to do the work.
+If you're a freelancer, you should embrace the fact that the work is the point and you can't scale your way out of that because that's what people are hiring you for, is to do the work.